 The supervisor must observe and provide feedback to the supervisee on his/her behaviour-analytic activities with a client in the natural environment during each required supervisory period.
 This may be conducted in person, via web-cameras, videotape, video conferencing, or similar means in lieu of the supervisor being physically present.

-Students may use the forms provided on the BACB website.
-There is also a form available on Moodle developed for PSYC553.
+There is a form available on Moodle developed for PSYC553.
 A supervision forms should be completed for each supervisory period.
-The BACB reserves the right to request this documentation at any time following an individual’s application to take the certification exam.

 Supervision documentation should be retained for at least 7 years.
 Students are responsible for keeping details of supervision up-to-date throughout their internship and these will be reviewed regularly with the supervisor(s).
 These hours should also be included in the practice log and must be available as part of the work folio for the examiners in the final examination.